Super Bowl IX: Playoffs

 For the first time in four years, the Miami Dolphins were not able to advance to the Super Bowl.
 While the Steelers defeated the Buffalo Bills 32–14 in the first round, the favored Dolphins lost to the Oakland Raiders 28–26, giving up Raiders running back Clarence Davis' 8-yard touchdown reception with 26 seconds remaining in the game with a play now known as The Sea of Hands.
 The key play in the game occurred when the Dolphins were in control and were leading the Raiders 19–14 midway through the fourth quarter.
 Cliff Branch hauled in a 72-yard touchdown pass from Raiders quarterback Ken Stabler when third-year Dolphin defensive back Henry Stuckey, the man assigned to cover Branch on the play, fell down, and the resultant wide open Branch caught the bomb and sprinted to the end zone.
-After George Blanda kicked the PAT, the Raiders led 21-19.
+After George Blanda kicked the PAT, the Raiders led 21–19.
 Dolphin fans were furious because fan favorite Lloyd Mumphord was replaced with Stuckey.
 Mumphord and head coach Don Shula were involved in a feud at the time, and it is thought that Stuckey was given the starting job for this game because of Shula's and Mumphord's differences of opinion.
 Afterwards, Stuckey was released in the offseason.
 Many believed that had Mumphord been in the game, there would have been no "Sea of Hands" play.

-The Steelers defeated the Buffalo Bills 32–14 at home in the divisional round, then won the AFC Championship Game over the host Raiders, 24–13.

 Meanwhile, Minnesota allowed only a combined 24 points in their playoff wins against the St. Louis Cardinals, 30–14, and their narrow defeat of the Los Angeles Rams, 14–10, after their defense stopped an attempted comeback touchdown drive from the Rams on the Vikings' own 2-yard line.